arshGoyalDev/url-shortner/README.md

 ### What I learned

-It's my first time using firebase so I have learnt a lot while doing the challenge
+It's my first time using firebase so I have learnt important things about auth, firestore & storage while doing the challenge

 ### Continued development